grahamjhorne/RPi-AirPlayer-Appliance/README.txt

 To change any configuration:

-1. Edit install.properties on your computer
+1. Edit setup.properties on your computer
 2. Reimage microSD card (5 minutes)
 3. Boot Pi and run setup script (10 minutes)
 4. Done!